HappyTuesday/pipeline-playbook-plugin/README.md

 ## How the Engine Works

-The playbook-pipeline-core loads and parses the deploy.config project to determine all the information(environments, playbooks and projects), and for every project in every environment we generate a job.
+The pipeline-playbook-core loads and parses the deploy.config project to determine all the information(environments, playbooks and projects), and for every project in every environment we generate a job.

 A generated job means a project in a specified environment.